Weather Averages for Majorca in May

 Inturotel Cala Esmeralda, Majorca.
 Photo courtesy of Inturotel.

 May events in Majorca

 The International Boat Show is held in Palma from April 30th until May 4th 2015.
 A must-visit for boat and yacht enthusiasts, this event sees a fantastic number of luxury vessels sail into the capital’s harbour for the public to enjoy.
 In addition to admiring the boats, there are plenty of other things to see and do, including a seafood exhibition, mini film festival, taster sessions, presentations, sporting events and music concerts.

 1st May 2015

 Every year on May 1st, Ses Salines hosts its May Fair.
-This fun-filled family-friendly event features typical Majorcan arts and crafts which are available to purchase, as well as a wonderful selection of agricultural and commercial stalls full of all sorts of things.
-Ses Salines is famous for the top quality honey and salt it produces, so make sure you sample some whilst you’re there.
+This fun-filled family-friendly event features typical Majorcan arts and craft, as well as a great selection of agricultural and commercial stalls.
+Ses Salines is famous for the top quality honey and salt it produces - ideal gifts for foodies at home.

 Festa de Maig

 The Festa de Maigis is always held on the first Sunday of May in Santa Eulalia.
 One of the Balearic's most colourful fiestas, this popular Spring flower festival boasts a variety of enjoyable activities, as well as a spectacular wreath of beautiful flowers on display.

 Moros i Cristians